PRINCE2 Change Control

 A release is a complete and consistent set of products that are managed, tested and deployed as a single entity to be handed over to the user(s).
 Issue and change control procedures need to be integrated with the configuration management system used by the project.

 PRINCE2 uses the term ’issue’ to cover any relevant event that has happened, was not planned, and requires management action.
 It can be a concern, query, request for change, suggestion or off-specification raised during a project.
-Project issues can be about anything to do with the project.
+Project issues can be about anything to do with the project – another great reason for implementing a PRINCE2 change control system!

 Issues may be raised at any time during the project, by anyone with an interest in the project or its outcome.
 The different types of issue are: